Questions about Project Overview

 What will happen to the existing I-635 East HOV/Express Lanes between US 75 and I-30 during construction?

-Currently, there is one managed toll lane (TEXpress Lane) in each direction from US 75 to I-30.
-This toll lane will need to be closed during construction.
+The one lane of HOV Express (TEXpress) lane in each direction between US 75 and I-30 was officially closed in April 2020 and will remain closed during construction.
 When the project is complete, one managed toll lane in each direction will reopen.
 The existing delineators will be removed and replaced with a concrete barrier, separating the newly reconstructed TEXpress Lane from the mainlanes.

 Questions about Staying Connected and Informed